qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - When being criticized, the more eager you are trying to prove you correct, the more mistake you may make.
 - The trader experiencing loss tend to do more irrational trading and lose more money.

-Being calm can "increase intelligence".
+**Being calm can "increase intelligence".**

+When one is in intense emotion, logical argument often has little effect, and emotional connection is often more effective.

 ### Default effect